Series / Russell Howard's Good News

 - Mushroom Samba: Russell's Imagine Spot about what tripping in the bath would be like;

 - Mythology Gag: Nods back to Mock the Week can happen once a season.

 - Naked People Are Funny: Though not when it's done to promote Scandinavian tourism;

 Russell: When you want people to visit your country, write something nice on Trip Advisor... don't fuck it!

 - Never Live It Down: Invoked self-depreciatingly, about the time he accidentally broke his wrist trying to do a push-up on a stunt-chair, during the Mystery Guest segment.

 - His tendency to be beaten up by elderly guests, leading him to speculate that the producers are doing it on purpose.

-- Political Correctness Gone Mad: Shown in the intro, it's practically the Trope Namer.
+- Political Correctness Gone Mad: Shown in the intro, albeit ironically, it's practically the Trope Namer.

 - Real Song Theme Tune: The show both begins and ends with an abridged version of Kasabian's "Fast Fuse"